BALD EAGLES AT MASONVILLE

 Masonville's adult eagles were back again in Spring 2020.
 They chose to use the same nest they built in 2019, and went on to raise two more healthy eaglets!

-The eagles have been spotted at the Cove recently (February 2021), which leads the Masonville team to believe that our eagle couple is getting ready to nest again this spring.
+In 2021 the pair returned to Masonville and created a new nest out of sight from our eagle camera.
+Away from the limelight, the adult eagles successfully raised three healthy eaglets.
 It's incredibly exciting and rewarding to see the eagles at Masonville, since it shows the quality and value of the Cove habitat for wildlife.

 BALD EAGLE SPOTTING TIPS